oddsdk/ts-odd/README.md

 ## Versioning

 Each file and directory has a `history` property, which you can use to get an earlier version of that item.
+We use the `delta` variable as the order index.
+Primarily because the timestamps can be slightly out of sequence, due to device inconsistencies.

 ```ts
 const file = await fs.get("private/Blog Posts/article.md")